 Ulcerative colitis (UC) is an autoimmune disease characterized by recurrent diarrhea, abdominal pain, and mucous, pus, and blood in the stool.
-Although various drugs are available to relieve UC, up to 20% of the patients require colectomy.1 Therefore, it is important to find new core genes related to UC and further investigate the pathogenesis of the disease as a clear understanding is still lacking.
+Although various drugs are available to relieve UC, up to 20% of the patients require colectomy.
+Therefore, it is important to find new core genes related to UC and further investigate the pathogenesis of the disease as a clear understanding is still lacking.

 Research has shown that UC is closely associated with the activation of the immune system, especially the Th2 immune response.
 Furthermore, immune cell infiltration contributes to the occurrence and progression of UC.
-For instance, macrophages are polarized to the M1 proinflammatory phenotype,2 hundreds of neutrophils accumulate and damage the epithelium of the intestinal mucosa.3 In patients with IBD, intestinal inflammation affects the development of tolerogenic macrophages and results in the accumulation of proinflammatory monocytes.4 with immune cells.
+For instance, macrophages are polarized to the M1 proinflammatory phenotype, hundreds of neutrophils accumulate and damage the epithelium of the intestinal mucosa.
+In patients with IBD, intestinal inflammation affects the development of tolerogenic macrophages and results in the accumulation of proinflammatory monocytes.

+Various immune pathways and inflammatory genes are known to be involved in the pathogenesis of UC.
+It is unclear whether other novel genes play a role in the pathogenesis of UC apart from the known genes and whether the new genes are associated with immune cells.
 Recently, the advancements in bioinformatics, especially the continuous updates in the Gene Expression Omnibus (GEO) database, R software, machine learning, CIBERSORT algorithm, etc, have provided a new means for the study of UC related novel genes and immune cell infiltration.
 Hence, in this study, the novel genes of UC, infiltration of UC immune cells, and the relationship between the new genes and immune cells were analyzed using bioinformatics tools, which are of immense importance for elucidating the molecular mechanism of UC and identifying new targets for immunotherapy.